A Human-Made Water Crisis

 The High Levels of Lead in Flint's Water

-Just a few months after using the Flint River as the main source of water supply, there were a lot of complaints about the water's smell, taste, and texture.
-A lot of residents protested, yet somehow, the officials were calm enough to deny such accusations.
-In retrospect, they reiterated that the Flint River water was safe to use.
+Many residents protested, yet the officials were calm enough to deny such accusations.
+In retrospect, they reiterated that the Flint River water was safe.

-As if it couldn't get any worse, there were several findings that link the Flint water crisis with the incidence of elevated lead levels in the blood content of school-aged children.
-In fact, the said incident has doubled starting in 2014 and nearly tripled in some parts of the city.
-Based on recent surveys, there were almost ten thousand children who were subjected to lead-contaminated water for almost two years.
+As if the Flint water crisis couldn't get any worse, several findings link it to elevated lead levels in the blood of school-aged children.
+The incidents doubled in 2014 and nearly tripled in some parts of the city.
+According to recent surveys, almost ten thousand children were subjected to lead-contaminated water for almost two years.

 MORE CAUSE FOR CONCERN:

-Due to this negligence on their part, there were high levels of a cancer-causing chemical called the total trihalomethanes (TTHM) in the water.
-As such, this was the result of excessive chlorination of water without the effort of understanding the context first.
+Due to their negligence, the water had high levels of a cancer-causing chemical called total trihalomethanes (TTHM).
+This resulted from excessive chlorination of water without understanding the context first.

 The Dangers of Lead Exposure